 Certification Training International (CTI) will be returning to Johns Hopkins University Applied Physics Lab in February 2017 to again offer the Associate Systems Engineering Professional (ASEP) and Certified Systems Engineering Professional (CSEP) training course.
-The course will run Monday through Friday, from 7:30 AM to 3:30 PM in the Kossiakoff Center.
-Chesapeake Chapter members receive […]

 The Chesapeake Chapter of INCOSE serves the systems engineering community in Baltimore, MD and its suburbs.
 INCOSE is an international professional organization dedicated to advancing the practice of Systems Engineering.

 The Chesapeake Chapter is very active and prides itself in the many endeavors it has undertaken.
 An organization such as ours relies on the willingness of its membership to put as much effort into it as they receive in return.
 We enjoy a high membership renewal rate because the members are involved and receive value for their time and money.
 Consider being part of this thriving organization.